 Give it your brand colors, voice, and examples and it produces consistent content.
 Consistency is exactly where it helps most, since it never runs out of time to post.

 A social media manager costs about $70,000 a year once salary and benefits are counted.
-A CellCog AI Employee works in shifts of roughly 2,000 credits (about $20 each); one shift every working day, 250 days a year, comes to about $5,000.
+A CellCog AI Employee is usage-based at about $25 per shift, and the cost depends purely on how much work you assign.

 Click "Hire your AI employee" to sign up and hire one in minutes, or use "Talk to us" and our team will help you set up your AI Social Media Manager.